Al-Alaq: 6–19 The morality and beliefs of mankind

 More specifically, ayahs 9–14 were revealed when Muhammed first began praying publicly near the Kaaba because the Meccans didn't comprehend what he was doing.
 These were directed towards people who tried to stop others from making devotions toward Allah.
-Once Abu Jahl (member of the Quraish) saw Muhammed praying publicly, he thought that Muhammed had adopted a new religion and tried to drive him away from the Kaaba.
-He gathered a crowd and asked: “Is Muhammed setting his face on the ground in front of you (praying)?”
-When they replied in affirmative he said: “by the gods Al-Lat and Al-Uzza, if I ever catch him in that act of worship (salah), I will set my foot on his neck and rub his face in the dust.”
+Once Abu Jahl saw Muhammed praying publicly, he thought that Muhammed had adopted a new religion and tried to drive him away from the Kaaba.
+He gathered a crowd and asked: "Is Muhammed setting his face on the ground in front of you (praying)?"
+When they replied in affirmative he said: "by the gods Al-Lat and Al-Uzza, if I ever catch him in that act of worship (salah), I will set my foot on his neck and rub his face in the dust."
 Abu Jahl wanted to follow through on his threat, but when he saw Muhammed he stepped forward, motioned to put his foot on his neck, but then became frightened and left.
 When asked about it later, he said that he had seen a vision of a ditch right in front of Muhammed, filled with fire and a ghoul with fiery wings.
-After Muhammed heard about the remark, he said: “if he would have come near me, the angels would have struck him down and torn him into pieces.”
+After Muhammed heard about the remark, he said: "if he would have come near me, the angels would have struck him down and torn him into pieces."

-More specifically, ayahs 15–19 were about when Abu Jahl saw Muhammed pray again near the Kaaba, and said “Didn’t I tell you not to do this!”
-The prophet scolded him and said that he had the right to pray here, because he was a born citizen of Mecca.
-Abu Jahl said “you dare to scold me!
-By God, with one call I can fill this valley with supporters!”
-This passage was revealed: “If (Abu Jahl) would have called upon his men, the angel of punishment would have seized him.”
-These ayahs are more about the punishment that Abu Jahl (or any transgressor) would encounter, if he would have interrupted Muhammed (or a devotee) during prayer.
+Ayahs 15–19 say that when Abu Jahl saw Muhammed pray again near the Kaaba, and said "Didn’t I tell you not to do this!"
+Muhammad scolded him and said that he had the right to pray here, because he was a born citizen of Mecca.
+Abu Jahl said "you dare to scold me!
+By God, with one call I can fill this valley with supporters!"
+This passage was revealed: "If (Abu Jahl) would have called upon his men, the angel of punishment would have seized him."

-The translated words ‘bow down’ in verse 19 comes from the word ‘Sujud’ which refers to the position in Muslim prayer where the head, hands, knees, and toes are on the ground.
+The translated words 'bow down' in verse 19 comes from the word 'Sujud' which refers to the position in Muslim prayer where the head, hands, knees, and toes are on the ground.